opensearch-project/documentation-website/_ml-commons-plugin/opensearch-assistant.md

 nav_order: 28
 ---

-# OpenSearch Assistant toolkit
+# OpenSearch Assistant Toolkit
 **Introduced 2.12**
 {: .label .label-purple }

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [OpenSearch forum thread](https://forum.opensearch.org/t/feedback-opensearch-assistant/16741).
 {: .warning}

-The OpenSearch Assistant toolkit helps you create AI-powered assistants for OpenSearch Dashboards.
+The OpenSearch Assistant Toolkit helps you create AI-powered assistants for OpenSearch Dashboards.
 The toolkit includes the following parts:

 - [**Agents and tools**]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/index/): _Agents_ interface with a large language model (LLM) and execute high-level tasks, such as summarization or generating PPL from natural language.
 The agent's high-level tasks consist of low-level tasks called _tools_, which can be reused by multiple agents.
 - [**Workflow automation**]({{site.url}}{{site.baseurl}}/automating-workflows/index/): Uses templates to set up infrastructure for artificial intelligence and machine learning (AI/ML) applications.
 For example, you can automate configuring agents to be used for chat or generating PPL queries from natural language.